julialeague/jla_noclist_client/README.md

 1. Ensure you have your local Ruby environment set up to use `ruby-2.6.5` and the bundler gem.

-1. Pull down the project and navigate to `badsec_client`
+1. Pull down the project

 1. In your command console, run:
 	```unix